Ellen Swallow Richards: Woman's Laboratory assistant instructor

 Mrs. Richards appeared before the Woman's Education Association of Boston on November 11, 1875, and in an address, which made a deep impression, set forth the needs of women.
 She expressed the belief that the governing board of the Institute of Technology would provide space for a woman's laboratory if the Association would supply the necessary money for instruments, apparatus, and books.
 She said that scholarships would be indispensable.

 The Woman's Education Association appointed a committee to enter into discussions with the Institute of Technology, which led to the creation of the MIT Woman's Laboratory in November 1876.
 The Institute provided a small building, planned for a gymnasium, as the location of the Laboratory.
 Mrs. Richards became an unpaid assistant instructor in 1879 in chemical analysis, industrial chemistry, mineralogy, and applied biology under Professor John M. Ordway.
 The Woman's Education Association agreed to raise money to buy equipment for the laboratory.

 A new building, erected by the institute in 1883, reserved space for all laboratory students' use, women as well as men.
 The original Woman's Laboratory was closed and the building demolished.

 In 1884, Mrs. Richards was appointed Instructor in Sanitary Chemistry in the Institute of Technology itself, a position which she filled until the time of her death.
 In addition to her faculty duties and instructional work, she was also the "untitled" Dean of Women.

 American correspondence school instructor

 In January 1876, Mrs. Richards began a long association with the first American correspondence school, the Society to Encourage Studies at Home, as an instructor, and developed its science department.

 In 1886, a new section promoted by Richards, Sanitary Science, was established by the Society.
-This was at a time when household conveniences employing water, gas, or electricity were becoming more common, but housekeepers seldom understood the dangers or difficulties inherent in using these new appliances.
+This was at a time when household conveniences employing water, gas, or electricity were becoming more common.
+However, housekeepers seldom understood the dangers or difficulties inherent in using these new appliances.
 She saw that instruction was needed and the Society began to provide information on how to organize a house on truly scientific principles.